whowillguardtheguardians/.github/profile/README.md

 ## 🎯 Mission

 We build open-source tools and systems that promote:
-- **Good Governance** - Technology that holds power accountable
+- **Good Governance** - Technology that holds AI accountable
 - **Transparency** - Open systems that citizens can understand and verify
 - **Civic Empowerment** - Tools that give people agency over their data and decisions

-By asking "Who will guard the guardians?", we create technology that empowers citizens to hold power accountable.
+By asking "Who will guard the guardians?", we create technology that empowers citizens to hold AI accountable.

 ---